open-feature/open-feature-operator/docs/crds.md

         <td><b>flagdPath</b></td>
         <td>string</td>
         <td>
-          FlagdPath is the path to be used for accessing the flagd flag evaluation API<br/>
+          FlagdPath is the path to be used for accessing the flagd flag evaluation API
+Default: /flagd.evaluation.v1.Service<br/>
         </td>
         <td>false</td>
       </tr><tr>